misskissC/ccoroutine/readme.md

   PID USER    PR  NI    VIRT    RES    SHR S  %CPU %MEM     TIME+ COMMAND 18036  lxr    20   0    4348    352    276 R  28.2  0.0   0:12.37  loop_e
 ```
-the memory consumption will increase more when the corotines' number and running time growth, of course.
+the memory consumption will increase more when the corotines' number and running-time growth, of course.